AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/marketing-ops-tiles.md

 -Company (from Lead) : The company that is listed on the record in the CRM populated by customer

--Account Name : The account name Bizible populates based on our Lead to Account Mapping
+-Account Name : The account name Marketo Measure populates based on our Lead to Account Mapping

 -Touchpoints : The number of Touchpoints associated to the lead (s)